LLNL/Umpire/docs/sphinx/cookbook/coalesce_pool.rst

 Coalescing Pool Memory
 ======================

-The :class:`umpire::strategy::DynamicPool` provides a :func:`umpire::strategy::DynamicPool::coalesce` that can be used to release unused memory and allocate a single large block that will be able to satisfy allocations up to the previously observed high-watermark.
+The :class:`umpire::strategy::QuickPool` provides a :func:`umpire::strategy::QuickPool::coalesce` that can be used to release unused memory and allocate a single large block that will be able to satisfy allocations up to the previously observed high-watermark.
 To call this function, you must get the pointer to the